ssg-research/ssg-research.github.io/README.md

 ## Contact

-For any questions or requests to change a page, please contact Vasisht (Machine Learning), Hossam (Platform Security), Michael (Other Topics)
+For any questions or requests to change a page, please contact Asim (Machine Learning), Adam Caulfield (Platform Security), Michael (Other Topics)